steveshogren/hugo-blog/content/page/training.md

 ### Step 8 - Start Interviewing

-At this point, you'll be able to pass an entry-level interview with a very decent success rate.
+At this point, you'll be able to pass an entry-level developer interview with a very decent success rate.
 You'll be well versed in the basics of object-oriented programming, functional programming, data structures, algorithms, and unit testing.
 You'll have a good grasp of several different programming languages, and have a portfolio of code and projects to discuss.